wp-plugins/wp-ajaxify-comments/readme.txt

 * Admin frontend to customize the look and feel
 * (Automatic) fallback mode uses complete page reloads if the plugin is not configured properly or any incompatibility is detected
 * Client-side JavaScript API (see FAQ for more details)
-* Auto updating comments if user is "idle"
+* Automatically updating comments while user stays on page
 * Option to load comments asynchronously with secondary AJAX request if page contains more than a specified number of comments
 * Option to save bandwidth for AJAX responses
 * Debug mode to support troubleshooting

 == Screenshots ==

-1. Info popup overlay after the comment has successfully been posted
+1. Info overlay after the comment has successfully been posted
-2. Error popup overlay with error message when posting a comment failed
+2. Error overlay with error message when posting a comment failed
-3. Admin frontend (to customize the plugin)
+3. Settings page (for customizing the plugin)

 == Installation ==